karrioapi/jstruct/README.md

 ## What?

-The result is a simple simple and intuitive syntax familiar to a pythonista that brings `Validation`, `Deserialization` and `Serialization`.
+The result is a simple and intuitive syntax familiar to a pythonista that brings `Validation`, `Deserialization` and `Serialization`.

 ## Requirements